JeremyFagis/dropify/README.md

 ```

 * __messages:__  You can translate default messages.
 You juste have to add an options array when you init the plugin.
+This messages will be replaced in the __tpl__ option.

 ```javascript
 $('.dropify').dropify({